rsdimov/ransomware/README.md

 # Ransomeware
-Simple ransomeware written in C#
+Simple undetectable ransomeware written in C# that is AV undetectable.
+Replace the target directory/encryption key and build.